SilvaAriel/SilvaAriel.github.io/_posts/2020-10-02-garbage-collector.markdown

 1. How it finds dead objects
 2. What it does to it.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;The most common Garbage Collection strategy to find dead objects is Tracing.
+The most common Garbage Collection strategy to find dead objects is Tracing.
 In this strategy the Garbage Collector is responsible for tracing all objects branching from GC roots.
 Those roots are objects outside Heap Memory, like System classes, Threads or method variables.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;This strategy uses these algorithms to deal with dead objects: Copying Algorithm, Mark-and-sweep Algorithm and Mark-and-Compact Algorithm.
+This strategy uses these algorithms to deal with dead objects: Copying Algorithm, Mark-and-sweep Algorithm and Mark-and-Compact Algorithm.

 ## Mark-and-sweep Algorithm
-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;This algorithm is divided into two processes: marking the dead objects and then reclaiming their spaces.
+This algorithm is divided into two processes: marking the dead objects and then reclaiming their spaces.
 This is the most common and simple algorithm.
 But its weakness is in its simplicity.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Whenever the GC cycle runs it traverses all objects and marks the dead ones, later they will be swept leaving empty spaces in the memory.
+Whenever the GC cycle runs it traverses all objects and marks the dead ones, later they will be swept leaving empty spaces in the memory.
 Those spaces could be small or big and depending on the size of the new object it might not fit on any of those spaces.
 This whole process leaves the memory fragmented.

 ![]({{ site.baseurl }}/images/mark-and-sweep.png)
 *Source: [How Does Garbage Collection Work in Java? | by Alibaba Tech](https://medium.com/@alitech_2017/how-does-garbage-collection-work-in-java-cf4e31343e43)*

 ## Copying Algorithm

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;In this algorithm, the Heap Memory is divided in two spaces, called From and To.
+In this algorithm, the Heap Memory is divided in two spaces, called From and To.
 All new objects are created in the From space.
 When it’s full the GC copies the live objects to the To space and reclaims the From’s space used by dead objects.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;The Copying algorithm deals with Mark-and-sweep’s fragmentation problem, since it copies the live objects and puts them side-by-side in the To space.
+The Copying algorithm deals with Mark-and-sweep’s fragmentation problem, since it copies the live objects and puts them side-by-side in the To space.
 However, by solving that problem, a new one arises: the Heap Memory is divided in two.
 That causes the GC cycle to run more often than it would if all the Heap Memory were being used for new objects.

 ![]({{ site.baseurl }}/images/copying.png)
 *Source: [How Does Garbage Collection Work in Java? | by Alibaba Tech](https://medium.com/@alitech_2017/how-does-garbage-collection-work-in-java-cf4e31343e43)*

 ## Mark-and-Compact Algorithm
-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;This algorithm is an extension of Mark-and-sweep.
+This algorithm is an extension of Mark-and-sweep.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;It doesn’t leave the memory fragmented when the space is reclaimed.
+It doesn’t leave the memory fragmented when the space is reclaimed.
 Instead, it sorts the memory by moving all living objects to one side and then it reclaims the marked space.
 Mark-and-Compact also solves the problem raised by Copying Algorithm, because it uses the whole Heap Memory.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Even if it solves both of the problems created by the preceding algorithms, it comes with a price.
+Even if it solves both of the problems created by the preceding algorithms, it comes with a price.
 Everytime the GC cycle runs it has to sort out every reference address.
 That makes this algorithm less efficient than the others.

 ![]({{ site.baseurl }}/images/mark-and-compact.png)
 *Source: [How Does Garbage Collection Work in Java? | by Alibaba Tech](https://medium.com/@alitech_2017/how-does-garbage-collection-work-in-java-cf4e31343e43)*

 ## Generational Collection Algorithm

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;This algorithm combines the above algorithms and applies them in the scenario they best fit.
+This algorithm combines the above algorithms and applies them in the scenario they best fit.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Every object created will have an “age”.
+Every object created will have an “age”.
 They get “older” every time a Garbage Collection Cycle happens.
 Java separates them in two parts in the Memory Heap:

 * **Young Generation**, divided in:
     * Eden Space